hashicorp/terraform-provider-azurerm/website/docs/r/logic_app_standard.html.markdown

 An `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Logic App Standard.
-Only possible value is `SystemAssigned`.
+The only possible value is `SystemAssigned`.

 ~> **NOTE:** When `type` is set to `SystemAssigned`, The assigned `principal_id` and `tenant_id` can be retrieved after the Logic App has been created.
 More details are available below.